anaconda121/Whiff-Rate/README.md

 #### EDA

-EDA is in the file EDA.ipynb
+EDA is in EDA/EDA.ipynb

+#### Preprocessing

+Preprocessing is in Preprocessing/Preprocessing.ipynb

 #### Models